Skip to main content

 Profile

-Professor Joe Trapani is Head of the Cancer Immunology Program at Peter MacCallum Cancer Centre Melbourne, and until recently was Peter Mac’s Executive Director Cancer Research (2009-2018) and Inaugural Head of the Sir Peter MacCallum Department of Oncology at The University of Melbourne (2012-18).
-In 2018, he was appointed Director of the new Centre for Cancer Immunotherapy for Peter Mac and the VCCC partners.
+Joe Trapani is Head of the Cancer Immunology Program at Peter MacCallum Cancer Centre Melbourne, and until recently was Peter Mac’s Executive Director Cancer Research (2009-2018) and Inaugural Head of the Sir Peter MacCallum Department of Oncology at The University of Melbourne (UoM, 2012-18).
+In 2018, he was appointed Director of the new Centre for Cancer Immunotherapy for Peter Mac and the VCCC Alliance partners.
+Joe has led the Immunology Program since its inception at Peter Mac in 2000.

 Joe’s research interests include the immunopathology of viral and auto-immune diseases, apoptosis induction by cytotoxic lymphocytes and cancer immunotherapy.
-He has authored > 350 research papers, reviews and book chapters (>30K cites, H-index 91).
-Joe Trapani was a member of the Executive (Board) of the Cancer Council Victoria (2007-2020) and Chaired its Medical and Scientific Committee (2013-2020).
-He now participates in many other peer-review bodies for State and Federal governments, and in academia and industry, nationally and internationally.
+He has authored more than 370 research papers, reviews, patents and book chapters ( over 36,000 cites, H-index 99, Google Scholar).
+Joe Trapani is a past member and Deputy Chair of the Executive (Board) of the Cancer Council Victoria (2007-2020) and chaired its Medical and Scientific Committee and Standing Research Sub-committee (2013-2020).
+Joe participates in many other peer-review bodies for State and Federal governments, and in academia and industry.
+He is currently a Member of the International Expert Panel for Program Grants offered by the Government of Singapore to teams of senior Singaporean scientists.